Organic Regatusso Softneck Garlic

 With aromatic depth and a pleasant depth without searing heat even raw, Regatusso is a massive softneck grown here in western New York since the early 1900s.
-Thanks to our friend Peter Ott who gifted us a handful of bulbs all those years ago!
+Thanks to our friend Peter Ott who gifted us a handful of Organic Regatusso Softneck Garlic bulbs all those years ago!
 And if you’re searching for long-keeping garlic, look no further.

 Brought to New York in the Genesee Valley from southern Italy in the early 1900’s by the Regetusso Family.
-Artichoke softneck with 8-12 cloves per bulb.
-Average 8-12 cloves per bulb.
-‘Artichoke’ Type: These softnecks do not produce scapes and are among the most productive garlics to grow.
-They readily develop very large bulbs in a wide range of growing conditions and soils, maturing before many other types.
+Organic Regatusso Softneck Garlic averages 8-12 cloves per bulb, an ‘Artichoke’ Type: Softneck’s do not produce scapes and are among the most productive garlics to grow.
+They readily develop very large bulbs (average 4-5 bulbs per lb) in a wide range of growing conditions and soils, maturing before many other types.
 Their bulb wrappers are generally thick and coarse compared to other varieties and are generally white or white-purple.

 And have you heard?
 Fruition’s Organic Garlic & Shallot Academy shares a lifetime of lessons distilled into step-by-step tutorials, season by season, to amplify your garlic & shallot abundance for years to come.
 Friends, we decided to make this $98 course free because our individual & collective abundance as well as our ability to give generously is more critical than ever…